Chart Color Schemes

 Population growth drivers in Kawungan are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of the suburb of Kawungan is around 6,032.
-This figure reflects a growth of 572 people since the 2021 Census, which reported a population of 5,460.
-AreaSearch's estimate of the resident population as of June 2024 was 5,826, following examination of the latest ERP data release by the ABS and validation of an additional 317 new addresses since the Census date.
-This results in a population density ratio of approximately 1,065 persons per square kilometer.
-Kawungan's population growth rate of 10.5% since the 2021 census exceeded both the Rest of Qld (9.1%) and the national average.
-Interstate migration contributed around 67.0% of overall population gains during recent periods in the suburb.
+As of May 2026, the estimated population of the suburb of Kawungan is around 6,079.
+This figure reflects an increase of 619 people since the 2021 Census, which reported a population of 5,460.
+The latest estimate by AreaSearch, following examination of the June 2025 ABS ERP data release and validation of new addresses, is 6,065 residents.
+This results in a density ratio of 1,074 persons per square kilometer.
+Kawungan's population growth of 11.3% since the 2021 Census exceeded both the Rest of Qld (9.2%) and the national average.
+Interstate migration contributed approximately 67.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where necessary.
-Based on aggregated SA2-level projections, the suburb of Kawungan is expected to experience a population increase just below the median of Australia's non-metropolitan areas by 2041.
-This projection reflects an expansion of 552 persons over the next 17 years, marking a total increase of approximately 3.5%.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering projected demographic shifts, the suburb of Kawungan is expected to increase by just below the median of regional areas across the nation.
+By 2041, the area is projected to have a population of 6,623, reflecting an increase of 544 persons and 8.7% in total over the 16 years.

 Frequently Asked Questions - Population